-22-23 June Board Meeting (Highlights and To Do) Date: 6/20/2023 Ex Officio: Davi Hicks
+22-23 June Board Meeting (Highlights and To Do)

+Date: 6/20/2023 Ex Officio: Davi Hicks

 School Events

 Committee Updates

 TPS:

-Personnel:

-- posting for open sped teacher positions & ELA teacher. - In the process of hiring for SpEd Due process coordinator - Sent out 23-24 work agreements.
+Personnel: posting for open sped teacher positions & ELA teacher.
+In the process of hiring for SpEd Due process coordinator Sent out 23-24 work agreements.

-Behavior:

-• Working with SpEd Director and RCE to develop summer PD for staff
+Behavior: Working with SpEd Director and RCE to develop summer PD for staff

-DEI: Looking into bring in a diversity trainer for summer
+DEI : Looking in to bring in a diversity trainer for summer

-Finance:

-Developed 23-24 budget
+Finance : Develop ped 23-24 budget

-Nutrition: Kitchen Coalition meals have been paused for summer will resume at the start of school in the fall
+Nutrition : Kitch start of school i nen Coalition meals have been paused for summer will resume at the n the fall

-Marketing: posting ad space in St. Paul Voice
+Marketing: pos ting ad space in St. Paul Voice

 Enrollment:

 Curriculum:

 SpEd:

-SpEd director will be coming in over summer to work with Davi and Sped Staff to review IEP for compliance.
+r will be coming in over summer to work with Davi and Sped w IEP for compliance.